22academia/module_0/TASKS.md

 ### my_name.c

-Navigate to the " my_name " directory and write a program that prints your name in this sentence.
+Navigate to the " my_name " directory.
+Create a file and write a program that prints your name in this sentence.

 ```
 Hi my name is Wesley.